mycred/myCRED/readme.txt

 == Upgrade Notice ==

-= 1.7.9.8 =
+= 1.8 =
-Bug fixes.
+New Features and improvements.

 == Other Notes ==

 = Requirements =
-* WordPress 4.5 or greater
+* WordPress 4.8 or greater
 * PHP version 5.6 or greater
-* PHP mcrypt library enabled
 * MySQL version 5.0 or greater

 = Language Contributors =